-NOTES TO THE FINANCIAL STATEMENTS FOR PERIOD ENDED 31ST MARCH 2020

-Note 29 Financial Instruments: Fair values and Risk Management (contd.)
+TO THE FINANCIAL STATEMENTS FOR PERIOD ENDED 31ST MARCH 2021 29: Financial Instruments; Fair values and Risk Management Icantd.)

-(B) Financial Risk Management
+Financial Risk Management

-- The Company has exposure to the following risks arising from financial instruments

-- Credit Risk
+The Company has exposure to the following risks arising from financial instruments: - Credit Risk

 - Liquidity Risk Market Risk

-(i) Risk Management Framework
+(I) Risk Management Framework

 Risk Management Committee oversees the management of these risks.
-Management is supported by Risk Management Committee Thatadvises on financial risks and the appropriate financial risk governance framework for the Company.
+Management is supported by Risk Management Committee thatadvises on financial risks and the appropriate financial risk governance framework for the Company.
 The Risk Management Committee provides assurance to the management that Company's risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.

 The Company's Risk Management Policies are established to identify and analyses the risks faced by the Company to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk Management Policies and Systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.
+Risk Maragement Policies and Systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
+The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles. and obligations.